a-r-r-o-w/kanformer/README.md

 # kanformer

 Kolomogorov-Arnold networks were recently proposed as a promising alternative to MLPs.
-This repository naively replaces linear layers of the original transformer implementation with KANLinear layers in a naive manner.
-This repository is meant as toy playground for experimentation as I work my way through understand more about KANs.
+This repository naively replaces linear layers of the [original transformer](https://arxiv.org/abs/1706.03762) implementation with KANLinear layers.

+This repository is a toy playground for experimentation as I work my way through understanding more about KANs.
+I have a few ideas based on my current understanding on improving the architecture but so far everything performs worse in comparison to the original transformer with similar-ish parameter count.
+My next steps are to convert my dirty implementation of HF transformers GPT-KAN that looked somewhat promising and make available soon hopefully.
+Feel free to contribute if you find this interesting.

 First run after making the KAN linear replacement: